A look at women's advances over the years in Congress | New Country 923

 There may be more women in Congress than ever before, but Capitol Hill hasn’t come close to achieving gender parity.
 And recent revelations of sexual harassment of female aides and even lawmakers by their male counterparts have thrust the “boys’ club” culture of Congress into the spotlight.

-Here is a timeline of hard-won victories for women in Congress, as they fought to achieve equal treatment and access.
+A timeline of hard-won victories for women in Congress, as they fought to achieve equal treatment and access:

 1962: Women in Congress press for the establishment of a women’s-only lounge on the first floor of the Capitol.
 That year, H-235 was dedicated as a powder room and lounge for female members, and included the only women’s restroom on the premises; the men’s bathroom was situated right outside of the House floor.
 The reading room was re-named after Lindy Boggs in 1991, and remains the only room in the Capitol named after a woman.
 (20 congresswomen; 2 senators, 18 House members)